-No vaccinations are required for entry, however, proof of Yellow Fever vaccination may be required when exiting the country.
-Most countries with direct flights from South Sudan, including Kenya and Ethiopia, require yellow fever immunization for all passengers arriving from South Sudan.
+- Proof of Yellow Fever vaccination.
+Countries with direct flights from South Sudan (including Kenya and Ethiopia) typically require yellow fever immunization for passengers arriving from South Sudan.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of South Sudan.